shashwatsingh13/Multi-Project/README.md

 # Multi-Project
-in this project multi small projects will be handled
+In this project multi small projects will be handled